 I have been working in mental health since 2011.
 I started from the bottom and worked my way up in the field, which has given me a unique, in-depth perspective on not only mental health treatments but also the people who seek them.
 Professionally, I balance work as a Licensed Marriage and Family Therapist seeing clients, running a group at a non-profit crisis shelter for youth, and teaching as an adjunct professor for the Psychology department of a community college.
-On a more personal note, I am multiethnic: Korean and Caucasian.
+On a more personal note, I am multiethnic: Korean and White.
 I was raised in a blended family that also included Hispanic and Chinese culture, and I spent most of my adolescent years living in the South.
 Additionally, I was raised among the Christian and Catholic faith.
 I am a part of the LGBTQ+ community.
 Some of my passions outside of counseling and teaching are cooking/baking, swimming, yoga, singing, and creative writing.

 I graduated from California State University, Fullerton with a Bachelor of Arts in Psychology and a Master of Science in Counseling.
 My passion and ability for counseling have been recognized both professionally and academically.
 Professionally, I was given the opportunity to continue counseling teenagers at the end of my traineeship at Casa Youth Shelter, an amazing non-profit organization that provides Orange County 12 of its 18 shelter beds for teens, where I still maintain part-time employment.
 Academically, I was acknowledged among my Masters in Counseling graduating class with an award for excellence as a counselor.